 We questioned Punja about the area, which seemed to be ready for farming.
-Indeed it turned out that a little rain a few month back in early November motivated the farmers to plow and seed their fields, only for the rain to stop within a few days, and never returning since then.
-It was saddening to see the dry, dead fields, a reminder how crucial access to water was.
+Indeed it turned out that a little rain a few months back in early November motivated the farmers to plow and seed their fields, only for the rain to stop within a few days, and never returning since then.
+It was saddening to see the dry, dead fields, a reminder of how crucial access to water was.
 The villagers had little resources aside, and it was a definite blow to lose their harvests.

 The only other income and sustenance were herding, and a herder with his herd of goats grazing nearby was a reminder of this.
 The goats came to check on our bags, smelling the camels’ feeds, and we had to chase them down before they ripped the packages apart.

 Handling My Camel

 Our last meal devoured, it was time to pack the camels again.
 Punja and I went to retrieve Laloo and Papoo and felt like I had done this all my life.
 I returned with Papoo and managed to get him to lay down by myself.
 As a thank-you, I scratched behind his ears – he looked surprised and reluctant about this at first, they slowly changed their minds, and I could feel the weight of their heads pushing on my knuckles.
 Up we went, up the camels went, and off we all went.